 - a.
 Testing out of preparatory reading via ACT, SAT, or College's reading placement test - b.
 College's reading placement test was waived for: - 1) College English composition course with a grade of C or better - 2) Recent high school senior English course with appropriate grade - c.
-Completion of preparatory reading course, CPE 0200, with grade of C or better, ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher
+Completion of preparatory reading course; ENG 0900 or ENG 0980 with a grade of C or higher.